wilsonism/geo741/syllabus.md

 Kaserman, Bonnie, and Matthew W. Wilson.
 2009.
 “On not wanting it to count: Reading together as resistance.” *Area* no. 41 (1):26-33.

 Roberts, Susan.
 2000.
 “Realizing critical geographies of the university.” *Antipode* no. 32 (3):230-244.

-Schuurman, Nadine.
-2009.
-“Work, life, and creativity among academic geographers.” *Progress in Human Geography* no. 33 (3):307-312.

 Schwendeman, Joseph R. 1936.
 “Human Geography for the Senior High School.” *Journal of Geography* no. 35:111-117.